Unico Connect

 Choose an agent when the task genuinely requires multiple steps, tool use, or decisions, and you have the guardrails to run it safely.

-Hybrid: the real production answer
+Hybrid is the real production answer

 In practice these are layers, not choices.
 A common production shape is a model fine tuned for the right voice and format, grounded with RAG for current and private facts, and wrapped in an agent when the task requires action.
 Teams that frame this as RAG versus fine tuning versus agents tend to over engineer one layer and under build the others.
 The right question is which layers your problem actually needs.